-Shortspine thronyhead - Tribal fisheries will be subject to a 50 mt harvest guideline per year.
+Shortspine thornyhead - Tribal fisheries will be subject to a 50 mt harvest guideline per year.

-Canary Rockfish - Tribal fisheries will be restricted to 50 mt harvest guideline per year.
+Canary Rockfish - Tribal fisheries will be restricted to 50 mt per year.

-Darkblotched Rockfish - Tribal fisheries will be subject to a .2 mt harvest guideline per year.
+Darkblotched Rockfish - Tribal fisheries will be subject to a .2 mt per year harvest guideline.

-Pacific Ocean Perch - Tribal fisheries will be subject to a 9.2 mt harvest guideline per year.
+Pacific Ocean Perch - Tribal fisheries will be subject to a 9.2 mt per year harvest guideline.

-Minor Nearshore Rockfish - Tribal fisheries will be subject to a 1.5 mt harvest guideline per year.
+Minor Nearshore Rockfish - Tribal fisheries will be subject to a 1.5 mt per year harvest guideline.

-Minor Shelf Rockfish - Tribal fisheries will be subject to a 30 mt harvest guideline per year.
+Minor Shelf Rockfish - Tribal fisheries will be subject to a 30 mt per year harvest guideline.

-Minor Slope Rockfish - Tribal fisheries will be subject to a 36 mt harvest guideline per year.
+Minor Slope Rockfish - Tribal fisheries will be subject to a 36 mt per year harvest guideline.